SWC-Advanced-Microscopy/StitchIt/README.md

 # StitchIt

 *StitchIt* is a MATLAB package that was originally built for stitching data from the TissueVision 2-photon tomography system.
-However, *StitchIt* is sufficiently modular that it can handle other tiled data sets too (e.g. from a slide scanner or tiled images obtained from *in vivo* experiments using [ScanImage](http://scanimage.vidriotechnologies.com/)).
 To get started, please read the [Wiki](https://github.com/BaselLaserMouse/StitchIt/wiki).
 There is a [changelog](https://raw.githubusercontent.com/BaselLaserMouse/StitchIt/master/changelog.txt).